Andrei Tupolev: Memorials

 Various streets in cities across the Eastern Bloc were named in honour of Tupolev, as well as one in Western Europe, the Tupolevlaan near Amsterdam Airport Schiphol.

 In 1973, the Kazan Aviation Institute was named after Tupolev, and a monument of him was erected in Kazan in a public square at the intersection of Dekabristov, Gagarin and Korolev Streets.
 In 1979, a bust of Tupolev was erected at a public square in Kimry, near his birthplace Pustomazovo which no longer exists.
 Another memorial to Tupolev was erected in the estimated location of Pustomazovo in the present-day Ustinovo, north of Kimry in Kimrsky District, Tver Oblast.
 The local high school in Ustinovo was renamed after Tupolev and a memorial plaque was installed.
 In 1988, the Soviet Union issued a postage stamp dedicated to Tupolev.
 The 1979 biographical film Poema o kryl'yakh (Поэма о крыльях) directed by Daniil Khrabrovitsky is about the life and works of Tupolev and Igor Sikorsky, the Russian-American aviation pioneer.
 Prospekt Tupoleva, the main avenue in the Aviatsionny microdistrict of Domodedovo located next to Domodedovo Airport, was named after Tupolev.
 A memorial mural of Tupolev was painted on the side of the 20 Prospekt Tupoleva apartment building.
 In 2018, Vnukovo International Airport in Moscow was formally renamed to Vnukovo Andrei Tupolev International Airport.

 On December 1, 2022, in honor of the 100th anniversary of aircraft designer Andrei Tupolev, his first monument was opened in Moscow.
 He appeared next to the building of the design bureau on the embankment of Academician Tupolev in the square of the same name.
 The sculpture is made of bronze and represents the figure of an aircraft designer and the outline of a Tu-144 taking off.

 Personal life

 Tupolev was married to Yuliya Nikolaevna Tupoleva (née Zheltyakova) until her death in 1962.
 Tupolev's daughter Yuliya (1920–2011) was a doctor who was awarded the title of Honored Doctor of the Russian Federation.
-Tupolev's son Alexei (1925-2001) was a successful pioneering aircraft designer who designed the Tupolev Tu-144 supersonic passenger jet, and helped design the Buran space shuttle and the Tu-2000 long-range heavy bomber.
+Tupolev's son Aleksey (1925-2001) was a successful pioneering aircraft designer who designed the Tupolev Tu-144 supersonic passenger jet, and helped design the Buran space shuttle and the Tu-2000 long-range heavy bomber.

 Tupolev was never a member of the Communist Party of the Soviet Union despite his status and being elected to several deputy positions.